top of page

 • Zinc

-Potential Liver Benefits manuka honey has been associated with improved liver health and a reduced risk of liver disease.
+Manuka honey has been associated with improved liver health and a reduced risk of liver disease.

 Blood Sugar Control

-Good Bacteria
+Good Bacteria –

-Antioxidant Power
+Antioxidant Power –

 Honey’s Not-So-Sweet Side

-Allergy – Some individuals might be allergic to honey, especially if there is an allergy to bee stings.
+Some individuals might be allergic to honey, especially if there is an allergy to bee stings.

-Obese or Diabetic – Because of its high content of fructose and glucose, consumption of manuka honey could aggravate health conditions such as obesity or diabetes.
+Because of its high content of fructose and glucose, consumption of manuka honey could aggravate health conditions such as obesity or diabetes.

-If you’re healthy, active and don’t need to lose weight, then having a little bit of honey is unlikely to cause harm – as long as it’s consumed in moderation.
-Because of its unique composition of fructose and glucose, its complex nutritional profile and its noted health benefits that include liver protection, manuka honey is one of the best choices someone with liver concerns can make to satisfy their sweet tooth.
+If you’re healthy and active and don’t need to lose weight, then having a little bit of honey is unlikely to cause harm – as long as it’s consumed in moderation.
+Because of its unique composition of fructose and glucose, its complex nutritional profile and noted health benefits that include liver protection, manuka honey is one of the best choices someone with liver concerns can make to satisfy their sweet tooth.

 bottom of page